Czech Philharmonic • The Cunning Little Vixen

 Lukáš Vasilek choirmaster

-Today, the Kühn Children’s Choir (founded in 1932) is one of the most important Czech artistic ensembles, renowned not only in Europe, but on all five continents.
-Over the years, it has trained thousands of talented children and taught them love for music and the arts.
-In terms of its traditions and the breadth of its artistic scope, it is a unique artistic institution of its kind not only in the Czech Republic, but anywhere in Europe.
+Today, the Prague Philharmonic Children’s Choir (founded in 1932) is one of the most important Czech artistic ensembles, renowned not just in Europe, but now on five continents.
+Over the years, the choir has trained thousands of talented children and taught them love for music and the arts.
+In terms of its traditions and the breadth of its artistic scope, it is a unique artistic institution of its kind not only in the Czech Republic, but also throughout Europe.
+The choir’s reputation of exceptional artistry is documented by numerous awards and official honours.
+It is regularly invited to major music festivals and concert tours, it collaborates with top orchestras and operatic stages, and it has realised more than 50 recordings of Czech and foreign music.

-The Kühn Children’s Choir has a special sound all its own, and at first hearing it captivates listeners with the naturalness, purity, and refinement of the children’s voices.
-Since the choir’s founding, these characteristics have been an inspiration for a number of outstanding Czech composers to write music especially for the Kühn Children’s Choir.
+The Prague Philharmonic Children’s Choir has its own special sound that captivates listeners on first hearing because of the naturalness, purity, and refinement of the children’s voices.
+Since the choir’s founding, these characteristics have been an inspiration for many outstanding Czech composers to create works especially for the Prague Philharmonic Children’s Choir.

 Jiří Chvála choirmaster